 ICP-MS is used for detecting and measuring elemental impurities in packaging components and container/closure systems as part of extractables and leachables

 studies.
 ICP-MS is also the key analytical technique for testing pharmaceuticals for elemental impurities as required under United States Pharmacopeia <232> which was implemented last year.
 Elemental impurities can come from processing equipment or container closure systems during the production and packaging processes in pharmaceutical manufacturing.
-Elemental impurities have the potential to have a significant impact on the final drug product and patient safety and so must be carefully monitored.
+Elemental impurities have the potential to have a significant impact on the integrity of the final drug product and so must be carefully monitored.

 “This new instrument is highly sensitive and can detect extremely low levels of elements that may be of concern in a given product,” said Paul Cummings

 , general manager of the lab.
 “FDA requirements for this type of testing and a dynamic, changing industry will require more support for pharmaceutical manufacturers going forward.
 We’re very pleased to continue to increase the value we bring to our customers in developing better drug products and successfully bringing them to the people who depend on these medicines to improve their quality of life.”